v128store/guile-hoot/design/ABI.md

 f64)` for flonums in the future, perhaps; the WebAssembly type system attaches its own tag, but perhaps this is something to think of when we get RTTs.

-Also note that e.g. `inexact-heap-number?` can be a bit test over the tags.

 #### Hash tables and weak tables